-From the irrigation of feedcrops through production chain to the final consumer product, water is needed in large amount throughout the meat production process.
-The numbers are again staggering: 15,415 litre of water are required to produce 1kg of beef in comparison to 287 litre of water for 1 kg of potatoes.
+From the irrigation of feed crops through the production chain to the final consumer product, water is needed in large amount throughout the meat production process.
+The numbers are again staggering: 15,415 litres of water are required to produce 1kg of beef in comparison to 287 litres of water for 1 kg of potatoes.

-Meat production is a big polluter.
-Pesticides and insecticides are used on feedcrops and this pollutes air and groundwater.
+Eating meat is bad for the environment because meat production is overall a big polluter.
+Pesticides and insecticides are used on feed crops and this pollutes air and groundwater.
 Another consequence of intensive animal farming is that livestock generates a huge amount of waste.
-Manure and urine are stored in large waste lagoons which emit high levels of methane, toxic gases and are nest for bacteria.
+Manure and urine are stored in large waste lagoons which emit high levels of methane, toxic gases and are a nest for bacteria.
 Leaks and overflows can pollute surrounding areas, air and groundwater.